kubernetes/enhancements/keps/sig-release/20200122-kubernetes-yearly-support-period.md

 * Formalize 3rd party dependency update policy (e.g.: golang, but also others too)
     * Patch release updates: Need to track upstream golang patch releases continually.
     * Major release updates: Can we also formalize when to move to a new Golang major release.
 This is needed as two of our annual releases today (and all of them if we move to a yearly lifecycle) run beyond the end of Golang’s patch release lifecycle.
+    * Some dependencies in particular need calling out as needing effort for maintaining an extra release branch:
+      * The Bazel testing dependency could add a lot of effort, because it may involve backporting bazel fixes.
+      * golang version support policy could also create a lot of work.

 ### Clarify “Support Policy” in community documentation
 * Generally, e.g.:
 https://git.k8s.io/community/contributors/devel/sig-release/cherry-picks.md#what-kind-of-prs-are-good-for-cherry-picks